 With every release, NSX-T continues to bolster its ability to deliver consistent, pervasive connectivity and intrinsic security for applications and data across any environment to drastically shrink the application attack surface and reduce business risk.
 NSX-T delivers security to diverse endpoints such as VMs, containers, and bare metal, as well as to various cloud platforms.

-NSX-T 2.4 introduces support for advanced security capabilities such as Layer 7 application context-based firewalling, identity-based firewalling, FQDN/URL whitelisting, guest introspection, and E-W service insertion.
-The FQDN/URL whitelisting feature applies to E-W traffic in the distributed firewall and it enables customers to allow/whitelist specific traffic going from a VM to a specific FQDN or URL.
+NSX-T 2.4 introduces support for advanced security capabilities such as Layer 7 application context-based firewalling, identity-based firewalling, FQDN/URL allowlisting, guest introspection, and E-W service insertion.
+The FQDN/URL allowlisting feature applies to E-W traffic in the distributed firewall and it enables customers to allow/allowlist specific traffic going from a VM to a specific FQDN or URL.
 Benefits of this feature include support for communication to a different system/application in a multi-site environment, support for applications that use native cloud services, and support for URL domain on the internet.

 NSX-T 2.4 also brings a new level of analytics and visualization with a new simplified management dashboard and UI for security, as well as support for Splunk app and VMware vRealize Log Insight.